Aloxord/Nestjs-React--github-commit-tracker/README.md

 ### Executing program

-* To execute the app, first run the backend side, going into the `back` folder and executing:
+* To execute the app in a terminal(linux,macOs) or cmd(windows), first run the backend side, going into the `back` folder and executing:
 ```
 yarn start
 ```